List of Michigan Wolverines head football coaches: Jim Harbaugh (2015–2023)

 On December 30, 2014, Jim Harbaugh was hired as the head football coach at the University of Michigan.
 Harbaugh has been a head coach since 2004.
 He was previously the head coach of the San Diego Toreros (2004–2006), the Stanford Cardinal (2007–2010), and the San Francisco 49ers of the National Football League (NFL) (2011–2014).
 He is the first Michigan head coach to lose his first five games against Ohio State.
 In 2021, Harbaugh led Michigan to a victory over Ohio State and the program's first Big Ten championship in 17 years.
 In 2022, Michigan beat Ohio State on the road for the first time since 2000 and repeated as Big Ten champions for the first time since 2004.
 In 2023, Harbaugh led Michigan to the national championship, beating Washington 34–13.

-Sherrone Moore (2024–present)
+Sherrone Moore (2024–2025)

-On January 26, 2024, Michigan named Sherrone Moore as its head coach following Harbaugh's departure to the Los Angeles Chargers.
+On January 26, 2024, Michigan hired Sherrone Moore as the head coach following Harbaugh's departure to the Los Angeles Chargers.
+On December 10, 2025, the University of Michigan announced Moore had been fired for cause due to "credible evidence" that Moore engaged in an inappropriate relationship with a staff member.
+He ended his tenure as head coach with a 16–8 record.
+Biff Poggi served as Michigan’s interim head coach in 2025.

+Kyle Whittingham (2026-present)

+On December 26, 2025, Michigan hired Kyle Whittingham as the 22nd head football coach.
+He spent his previous 21 seasons as the head coach at the University of Utah.